 Eulogy writing requires time.

-The problem with funerals or memorial services is that they usually take place within three or four days of your loved one's death.
+The problem with funerals or memorial services is that they usually take place within two or three days of your loved one's death.
 There are so many details to take care of, so many emotions running rampant, so many people to comfort, that carving out a few hours of quiet to collect your thoughts and write is often difficult.
-Our eulogy writers will deliver a wonderful eulogy to you within one day, allowing you to minister to family members and other mourners without speech writing being on your mind.
+Our writers will deliver a wonderful eulogy to you by tomorrow, allowing you to minister to family members and other mourners without speech writing being on your mind.

 Eulogy writing requires skill.

 Most of us are not talented writers.
-Yet we want this final tribute to our father or mother or sibling to be well done.
+And even those of us who are become, what one of our clients described as "fog brained," at times like this.
+Yet we all want this final tribute to our father or mother, sibling or friend to be well done.
 And it should be.
-A professional writer can accomplish that.
-You, in consultation with the writer, can make it perfect.
+You don't have to do it alone.
+The Eulogy Writers can help.

 Thomas Allen Berzon’s middle name was surely, in reality, ‘the boatman.’
 Somewhere, very early in his life, Tom developed a passion for boats that never let up.
 Family legend has it that he bought his first boat when he was ten years old.
 Then, for the next six decades, he never lived a day without owning at least one and, when he was out on the water, he was truly in his element.